 DROP TABLE customers;

-After running the above command ‘customers’ table is dropped from the database.
-Let’s check the existence of this table using the below command.
+After running the above command, the ‘customers’ table is dropped from the database.
+Let’s check the existence of this table using the command below.

 \d

-When you again view the list of tables, the above picture doesn’t contain the table ‘customers’.
+When you re-view the list of tables, the above picture doesn’t contain the ‘customers’ table.
 You can repeat the above steps for each table in the database to drop all the tables.

 Conclusion